A New Boundary Condition on Reionization: Robustness Test

+We further test the robustness of our estimator through the scatter plot in Fig.~\ref{fig:scatter_plot}.
+We run \texttt{oLIMpus} multiple times, each time varying $\{\epsilon_*,f_{\rm esc},L_{X,{\rm SFR}}\}$.
+We define a multivariate Gaussian probability distribution, in which the center and standard deviation of each parameter are in agreement with HERA results~\cite{Lazare:2023jkg}.
+Note that this introduces a shift with respect to the fiducial model previously discussed in the text: while our fiducial choice assumes $\epsilon_*=0.1$, in agreement with the model in~Ref.~\cite{Munoz:2023kkg}, HERA results are centered around $\epsilon_*=0.03$ ($\log_{10}f_{*,10}=-1.25$ in Ref.~\cite{Lazare:2023jkg}).

+For each run, we randomly sample the values of the parameters from the distribution, and we produce the 21-cm and [OIII] maps.
+We measure the redshift where $\bar{x}_{\rm HII}< \{10\%,15\%,20\%\}$ and we compare it with the redshift of two different estimators: the peak of $\bar{T}_{21}$, and the drop of $P(z)$, defined as the point where the amplitude of this coefficient is $10\%$ smaller than the maximum level reached on the plateau.
+We verified that, among $350$ runs, in more than $70\%$ ($90\%$) of the cases the Pearson drop tracks $\bar{x}_{\rm HII}\leq 10\%$ ($15\%$).
+The remaining cases are mostly associated with scenarios in which $L_{X,\,\rm SFR}$ is much smaller than the fiducial value, so that the IGM is still cold at the onset of the EoR, before $P(z)$ reaches its plateau (similarly to the $L_{X,\rm SFR}=39.5$ case in Fig.~\ref{fig:comparison}).

-Comparison with the $\bar{T}_{21}$ panel shows that our estimator provides complementary information and greater sensitivity to the EoR onset than the global signal.
-In $\bar{T}_{21}(z)$, the markers for $\bar{x}_{\rm HII}=1\%$-$10\%$ fall on model-dependent sections of the curve: the $1\%$ marker lies on the rising edge of the global signal trough and can be either below or above zero depending on the model; the $10\%$ marker, although close to the $\bar{T}_{21}$ peak in most cases, shifts due to variations in $L_{X,\,\rm SFR}$ or $f_{\rm esc}$.
-Therefore, the EoR onset is difficult to pinpoint from the shape of $\bar{T}_{21}$, whereas the Pearson peak and its turnover provide a well-defined target.
-To test model independence, we varied additional parameters (e.g., power-law dependencies of SFR and escape fraction on halo mass, type of line, line-luminosity model parameters, etc.), that we exclude for brevity and verified our conclusions are unchanged.
+Figure~\ref{fig:scatter_plot} clearly shows that the Pearson drop has smaller scatter than the global signal maximum, and that its position tracks $\bar{x}_{\rm HII}\lesssim 10\%$ reliably.
+Therefore, our estimator provides complementary information and greater sensitivity to the EoR onset than the global signal.
+This is confirmed by Fig.~\ref{fig:comparison}, in which, in the $\bar{T}_{21}(z)$ panel, the markers for $\bar{x}_{\rm HII}=1\%$-$10\%$ fall on model-dependent sections of the curve: the $1\%$ marker lies on the rising edge of the global signal trough and can be either below or above zero depending on the model; the $10\%$ marker, although close to the $\bar{T}_{21}$ peak in most cases, shifts due to variations in $L_{X,\,\rm SFR}$ or $f_{\rm esc}$.
+Therefore, the EoR onset is difficult to pinpoint from the shape of $\bar{T}_{21}$, whereas the Pearson turnover provides a well-defined target.

-In order to gain intuition as to how our Pearson estimator compares with the two-point function in configuration and Fourier space, Fig.~\ref{fig:2pt} presents further results:
+We verified that, for all models shown in Fig.~\ref{fig:scatter_plot}, the condition $P(z)=0$ is satisfied only at later stages of the EoR, corresponding to ionized fractions $\bar{x}_{\rm HII}>20\%$.
+Since the estimators previously discussed in the literature~\cite{Moriwaki:2019dbg,Kannan:2021ucy} rely on a change in the sign of the large-scale two-point correlation function—from positive to negative—this implies that they probe larger values of the mean ionized fraction $\bar{x}_{\rm HII}$ than the Pearson-correlation drop.
+Moreover, the detection of an anticorrelation is sensitive to an ongoing EoR but does not provide information on whether reionization has only recently begun.
+Combining these estimators with the Pearson coefficient therefore provides a more complete and powerful way to trace the evolution of the EoR.